 With the pandemic, the program experienced some delays and the school has scheduled one more training session beginning in February, Community School Director Carol Connolly said Tuesday.
 The plan is to place 17 students in that HVAC program, and the application process is just starting, Connolly said.
 Applications can be obtained and more information is located at [email protected].

 The HVAC training program was the brainchild of several employers in need of knowledgeable staff.
 The companies worked with MassHire’s Cape and Islands Workforce Board, the Cape and Islands Career Center, and the Housing Assistance Corporation to establish this program.

 The businesses, including W. Vernon Whiteley, Inc, Robie’s Heating and Cooling, Rusty’s Inc., and Seaside Gas Service, brought the concept to Cape Tech and the school staff did their part in pursuing this initiative.

 The eight-week program includes 80 hours of training to include theory, hands-on practice, an Occupational Safety and Health Administration (OSHA) 10-hour safety and health training program, and an Environmental Protection Administration certification.
 The program is taught by Don Hebert and Brian Duarte of W. Vernon Whiteley, Inc.

 “This is a great opportunity for us to get some potential employees,” Eric Whitley told The Chronicle two years ago when the program was getting underway.
 “This provides a jump start on the technical knowledge under-employed and unemployed people need to become technicians.”

-The program hasbeen successful in finding graduates positions.
+The program has been successful in finding graduate positions.
 Connolly said they had 16 graduates from the program on Nov.
 12, and one local employer hired three graduates immediately.